YaredBachaGari/employee-poll/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 I would like to express my sincere gratitude to Udacity for their excellent education and support during my learning journey.
-I am grateful for the challenge presented by this project, which has helped me to develop new skills in react-redux.
+I am grateful for the challenge presented by this project, which has helped me to develop new skills in react, redux and jest teting library.
 Additionally, I appreciate the provision of the starter code, fake API and project requirements, which have allowed me to put my learning into practice and build a functional app.